Cyprus to start COVID-19 vaccination of children 12 and over

 But some critics say that vaccinating children and younger populations in richer countries leads to inequity in developing nations, which have struggled to secure enough doses to inoculate even their most vulnerable populations.

 Hadjipantela also announced that the compulsory display of the “SafePass” — electronic or paper documentation proving either vaccination, having been infected in the last six months or indicating a negative PCR test in the previous 72 hours — will be expanded.
-Apart from all indoor and outdoor restaurant, bar and club areas as well as shopping malls and other retail stores, “SafePass” must now be displayed at nursing homes and hospitals.
+Apart from all indoor and outdoor restaurant, bar and club areas as well as shopping malls, supermarkets and other retail stores, “SafePass” must now be displayed at nursing homes and hospitals.

 The “SafePass” measure has triggered a wave of disenchantment among those who say this is another assault on their right to assemble and go wherever they please.